FedeDP/Clight/README.md

 * xhost (needed only if using gamma support)

 A systemd user unit is shipped too.
 Just run "systemctl --now --user enable clight.service".
-Systemd unit requires a display manager to be running, as it binds on display-manager.service to be started after X.
+Systemd unit requires a display manager to be running, as it binds on display-manager.service to be sure it is started after X.
 **If you happen to not use a display manager, just add clight to your .xinitrc or in your DE autostart configuration.
 Remember to also call "xhost +" before starting clight if you're willing to use clight gamma support.**
 Systemd user unit already calls "xhost +" for you.
 Please note that if you are not willing to use gamma support, you can edit the systemd user service and remove "ExecStartPre=/usr/bin/xhost +" line.